 The grapes are maintained intact, manipulated with precaution and gently vinified.
-Natural winemaking procedures are implemented, without the use of yeast.
+Natural winemaking procedures are implemented, without the use of yeast, and sulfur-free.
 The vatting period is drawn out, in view of also gently extracting the best aromas from the grapes.

-The top parcels are made separately into wine, in order to precisely reproduce the special features of their terroir.
-The other batches are blended depending upon their standard of quality.
+The parcels are made separately into wine, in order to precisely reproduce the special features of their terroir.

-The wines are then matured in French oak barrels for 18 months, with a proportion of new oak (40%).
-Part of the wine is aged in big containers (demi-muids and casks).
+The wines are then matured in French oak barrels for 18 months, with a proportion of new oak (35%) and one-year-old barrels (30%).
+Part of the wine is aged in big containers (concrete vats for 20%, and casks for 15%).
 Maturing on fine lees conserves the aromatic freshness and bodes well for the wine’s fine potential.